Rakesh9100/CalcDiverse/Calculators/Weight-On-The-Moon-Calculator/README.md

-# <p align="center">Weight On Moon Calculator</p>
+# <p align="center">Weight On The Moon Calculator</p>

 ## Description :-

-This will help user to find out their weight or the object's weight on the moon.
-The user must enter their weight in kg to know corresponding weight on moon.
+Calculator that will help users to find out their weight or the object's weight on the moon.
+The user must enter their weight in kg to know the corresponding weight on the moon.

 ## Tech Stacks :-